ebrahimpichka/ebrahimpichka.github.io/_pages/about.md

 ---

-I am currently a MSc.
+I'm Ebrahim Pichka and I'm currently a MSc.
 Student and Research Assistant in the Industrial Engineering Department at University of Windsor.

 My primary research interests include:
 - Graph representation learning, and geometric deep learning.